 Need help paying for ergonomic equipment?
 Check out our ErgoCruz page via the left navigation bar here on this page for our Departmental Ergonomic Assessor and Matching Funds Program information.

-Departmental Ergonomic Assessors can find forms and additional information on the ErgoCruz page as well.
+Departmental Ergonomic Assessors can find forms and additional information related to their roles on the ErgoCruz page.

-See the links section at the bottom of this page for more information on how to improve your ergonomic safety in non-computer related work areas
+See the links section at the bottom of this page for more information on how to improve your ergonomic safety in computer and non-computer related work areas

 All UCSC employees who use a computer as part of their normal work activities are strongly encouraged to complete the UCSC online computer ergonomics training and self-assessment.
 It takes approximately 30 minutes to complete and can be done in smaller sessions, as it allows you to stop and then return to the same point later.
 You can review it at any time at your convenience.
 The training provides a wealth of tips and ideas on how to improve your computer workstation set up to improve comfort, safety and efficiency.
 The assessment portion asks simple questions that will help pinpoint your personal risk areas and provides education targeted at your identified needs and risks.
 There is also information and demonstrations of healthy stretches to improve your comfort and well being at the computer.
 You will also receive personalized follow-up recommendations and periodic reminders to update your profile and note any changes that have taken place in your workstation.
 Often employees are empowered to completely resolve their ergonomic issues at their desk after completing this training.
 There is also instruction on where to go to get more assistance if needed.